jk-nd/a2a-use-case/a2a-server/README.md

 ## Testing

 ### Test Suite
-The server includes comprehensive tests:
+The server includes comprehensive tests that all pass after recent fixes:

 ```bash
 # Run all tests